Headless men: Late Middle Ages

 Examples of chapters on monstrous races (including the headless), taken from earlier sources, occur in the Buch der Natur or the Nuremberg Chronicle.

-The Buch der Natur (ca. 1349), written by Conrad of Megenberg, described the "people without heads (läut an haupt)" (Note: Husband & Gilmore-House 1980 refers to them as the "acephalous" but original German is followed here) as shaggy all over the body, with "coarse hair like wild animals", (Note: And having (sint über al rauch mit hertem hâr, sam diu wilden tier)") but when the printed book versions appeared, their woodcut illustrations depicted them as smooth-bodied, in contradiction to the text.
+The Buch der Natur (ca. 1349), written by Conrad of Megenberg, described the "people without heads (läut an haupt)" (Note: Husband & Gilmore-House 1980 refers to them as the "acephalous" but original German is followed here) as "shaggy all over with coarse hair, like wild animals", (Note: sint über al rauch mit hertem hâr, sam diu wilden tier)") but when the printed book versions appeared, their woodcut illustrations depicted them as smooth-bodied, in contradiction to the text.
 Conrad lumped peoples of various geography under "wundermenschen", and condemned such wondrous people as earning physical deformities due to the sins of their ancestors.
 (Note: Thomas of Cantimpré, who was Conrad's primary source also associated the headless with sin, but allegorically.
 To Thomas the headless represented unscrupulous lawyers.)